markszulc/experience-manager-learn.en/help/cloud-service/local-development-environment/development-tools.md

     1. `client_id`: CLIENT ID
     2. `client_secret`: CLIENT SECRET
     3. `jwt_payload`: Generate JWT Tab -> JWT Payload
-        + Note that this does not have surrounding `"`, it is the full JSON object, remove leading and trailing whitespace.
+        + This value does not have surrounding `"`, it is the full JSON object, remove leading and trailing whitespace.
     4. `token_exchange_url`: Leave as is (`"https://ims-na1.adobelogin.com/ims/exchange/jwt"`)
 1. From the command line, load the `config.json` file into the Adobe I/O CLI
     + `aio config:set jwt-auth PATH_TO_CONFIG_JSON_FILE --file --json`